 - $300 per month – including taxes, insurance, refuse and municipal service fees

 How to Get Involved

 Single, adult veterans or married veterans with no children living with them will be selected and approved through the VA Medical Center.
-Much like HFHTS’s new homeownership program, veterans who participate in the Veterans Housing Initiative will complete a minimum of 100 sweat equity hours (of which 20 hours will be earned by taking homeowner education classes) and be responsible for paying back a no-profit, no-interest mortgage to the affiliate.
+Much like HFHTS’s new homeownership program, veterans who participate in the Veterans Housing Initiative will complete a minimum of 100 sweat equity hours for a single household or 200 hours for a two person household (of which 20 hours will be earned by taking homeowner education classes) and be responsible for paying back a no-profit, no-interest mortgage to the affiliate.

 The Veterans Housing Initiative will allow veterans the opportunity to own their own simple, decent, affordable and energy efficient house.